International Foundation Diploma

 Four compulsory modules will develop your academic study skills and your critical-thinking skills in preparation for your future courses.

-Your choice of three optional modules will depend on your interests and future study plans.
+Your choice of optional modules will depend on your interests and future study plans.
 We will advise you on the best combination at the start of the course.
 As courses are reviewed regularly the module list you choose from may vary from that shown here.

 You will study